Have your Google rankings dropped significantly, leaving you without an explanation of what went wrong? Don’t worry, you’re not alone.

 - Check to see if clicks and impressions have consistently decreased.

-- Pay attention to specific landing pages affected.
+- Pay attention to the specific landing pages affected.

-Google Search Console lacks the ability to send out alerts for keyword position changes.
-To automate the process, you can use SEMrush.
+Google Search Console doesn’t notify you of keyword drops, so consider using Semrush or Ahrefs to get automated alerts.
 Just add your website as a new project and start receiving alerts on a weekly basis.

 #Scenario 2: Domain Simply Disappeared

-A website can experience a sudden and large loss in rankings and traffic.
+A website can suffer a dramatic loss in both rankings and traffic.
 Drastic losses mean something has horribly gone wrong that has caused search engines to stop ranking the website’s pages.
+Here is an example of such an SEO disaster, during which some of the site’s pages lost their positions from 30th place to 100th in less than a week:

-As a result, if Google discovers that you are manipulating PageRank through backlinking schemes, for instance, the offense may have been the result of serious issues that are not acceptable.
+There are many common SEO issues that may lead to such devastating results.
+For instance, if Google discovers that you are manipulating PageRank through backlinking schemes, the offense may have been the result of serious issues that are not acceptable.

 Here are other causes to be aware of, but we will dive deeper into them in the next section: